chiquitinxx/functional/README.md

 Library with classes to improve your functional style programming experience.
 It offers the following classes:

-Pair<L,R> -> a class containing a pair of values
+Pair<L,R> -> a class containing a pair of values.

-Result<T> -> A mix between "Optional" and "Either".
+Result<T, F extends Failure> -> Interface mix between "Optional" and "Either".

+DirectResult<T, F> -> Implementation of Result.

+AsyncResult<T, F> -> Asynchronous version of Result.

-LazyResult<T> -> Lazy and asynchronous version of Result.
+LazyResult<T, F> -> Lazy version of Result.

 Matcher<I, O> -> Little pattern matcher evaluator for values.